Online

 • 494 – Skilled Employer-Sponsored Regional (provisional) (subclass 494) – Employer-sponsored stream

-Not on the Occupation List of Telecommunications Network Planners
+Not on the Occupation List of Telecommunications Network Planner:

 Visa Provision for Telecommunications Network Planner